BiceSchembri/portfolio/readme.md

 A portfolio showcasing some of my projects.

-It was deployed on Github pages: you can view it [here](https://biceschembri.github.io/portfolio/).
+It was deployed on Netlify: you can view it [here](https://64a32a9250d4bf4ef47df788--beatrice-schembri-portfolio.netlify.app/).

 ---